francisldn/DexChallenge/README.md

-# Arbitrage Between 2 DEXes
+# Arbitrage Between Tokens, Pools and DEXes
 ``GSRChallenge.sol`` is a contract that can
-* get the max arbitrage between 2 DEX's liquidity pools using ``maxArbitragePossible`` function
+* get the max arbitrage between 2 DEX's liquidity pools (2 tokens) using ``maxArbitragePossible`` function
+* get the max arbitrage among 3 tokens from 3 liquidity pools within the same Dex using ``maxArbitrage3Tokens`` function
 * execute arbitrage between 2 DEX's liqudity pools using `executeArb` function

 # How to Start